mthnglac/CodingFundamentals/design-patterns/README.md

 - [Factory], subclass of object that is instantiated
 - [Abstract Factory], families of product objects
 - [Builder], how a composite object gets created
+- [Dependency Injection], technique in which an object receives other objects that it depends on.

 #### Creational Patterns